turbot/powerpipe-docs/docs/run/benchmark.md

 powerpipe benchmark run my_other_mod.benchmark.my_benchmark
 ```

-You can even run all benchmarks in the mod and its direct dependencies with the keyword `all`:
+You can even run all benchmarks in the mod with the keyword `all`.
+Note that `powerpipe benchmark run all` will not run benchmarks in the dependencies:
 ```bash
 powerpipe benchmark run all
 ```